The Dream Chapter: Magic: Composition

-Musically, the album spans a variety of different music genres, including R&B, tropical house, acoustic pop and hip hop.
+Musically, the album spans a variety of different music genres, including R&B, tropical house, acoustic pop, and hip-hop.
 The album opens with "a breathy, groovy jam" of "New Rules" that shifts "into its shout-along, anthemic chorus and turning into the trap-inflected hook".
 The album's lead single, "9 and Three Quarters (Run Away)" is a synth-pop track with new wave vibes, featuring a satisfying rock-pop chorus.
 The song is about finding strength in sacred moments shared among friends, alluding to Platform 9¾.
 "Can't We Just Leave the Monster Alive?" and "Magic Island" are electropop songs while "Roller Coaster" is a house-pop.
 "Popping Star" is a bubblegum pop.
 "Angel or Devil" is an exuberant bouncy hip hop track while "20cm" is an "R&B ballad".

 Music videos

 A music video for the electro-rock single "9 and Three Quarters (Run Away)" was released on October 21.
-The video portrays them as high schoolers who are transported to a new world where they are allowed to embrace their magic and be themselves.
+The video portrays the band as high schoolers who are transported to a new world where they are allowed to embrace their magic and be themselves.
 The music video was directed and produced by OUI.

 A music video for "Magic Island" was released on November 17.
 The video features references to the past videos of "Nap of a Star" and "9 and Three Quarters (Run Away)".
-The 14-minute long video is more along the lines of a short mini film where the five members of the group are seen as students having adventures together and getting mysteriously transported to a fantasy land.
+The 14-minute long video is more along the lines of a short mini-film where the five members of the band are seen as students having adventures together and getting mysteriously transported to a fantasy land.
 The music video was directed and produced by Digipedi.

 A subsequent music video for "Angel or Devil" was released on November 28.
 The video explores the dichotomy of the song’s lyrics and title and emphasizes the high-energy choreography of the members while debating being "Angel or Devil.”